 What Causes Adrenal Insufficiency?

+Adrenal Insufficiency is quite complicated and can be caused by about 50 different conditions.
 The most common cause of Addison’s disease today is an autoimmune problem, when your immune system malfunctions and attacks and damages your own body, in this case, your adrenal glands.

 Less common causes include:

 - A virus called cytomegalovirus, which is more common in people with AIDS